 Learning about the values of colour schemes, containers, flower shapes, and foliage can involve technical knowledge and know-how.
 There is a lot of work required to create bespoke floral arrangements in Singapore, so signing up for our Autumnal Vase Workshop will prove to be beneficial.

 Charlotte Puxley Flowers also have other seasonal workshops that can cater to any special occasion, such as birthdays and weddings.
 We teach in detail the floral design techniques, including flower arrangement tips and best practices.
-Learn from our expert florists by booking a class today.
+Learn from our expert florists in Singapore by booking a class today.